RequirementEngineering/ch-re-JD154075/SRS.md

 FR-4	   | Student Remove |The system shall let a user that is an administrator with correct permissions who is logged into the system to remove students.|
 FR-5	   | Student Review |The system shall let a user that is an administrator with correct permissions who is logged into the system to review students.|

-### We describe the functional requirements by giving various use case.
+### Description of functional requirements by giving various use case.
+Use case related to installation
+*Use Case 1*:Installation
+`Primary Actor`:User
+`Precondition`: Have .zip file of the software at hand and do installation of programs in order.
+`Main Scenario`:
+1. Install SQL Server 2016 LocalDB, which is located on the installation (SetupChecador.zip), named as:
+  	SqlLocalDB.msi

 ## 3.6 Nonfunctional Requirements
 Nonfunctional Requirements	   | Description|